-If the first two principal components explain a large percentage of the variance, we can do visual analysis: We can plot the data in this two dimensional space (figure 6.3) and search visually for structure, groups, outliers, normality, and so forth.
+If the first two principal components explain a large percentage of the variance, we can do visual analysis: We can plot the data in this two-dimensional space (figure 6.5) and search visually for structure, groups, outliers, normality, and so forth.
 This plot gives a better pictorial description of the sample than a plot of any two of the original variables.
 By looking at the dimensions of the principal components, we can also try to recover meaningful underlying variables that describe the data.
-For example, in image applications where the inputs are images, the eigenvectors can also be displayed as images and can be seen as templates for important features; they are typically named "eigenfaces," "eigendigits," and so forth (Turk and Pentland 1991).
+For example, in image applications where the inputs are images, the eigenvectors can also be displayed as images and can be seen as templates for important features; they are typically named "eigenfaces," "eigendigits,"

-Figure 6.3 Optdigits data plotted in the space of two principal components.
+Figure 6.5 Optdigits data plotted in the space of two principal components.
 Only the labels of a hundred data points are shown to minimize the ink-to-noise ratio.